eituranalp/test-repo/README.md

 # Demo

-A repository for testing and getting comfortable with Git
+A repository for testing and getting comfortable with Git.